mainmatter/mainmatter.com/_posts/2020-11-30-building-prototypes-with-emberjs-and-enber-hotspots.md

 ### Finding and preloading images

-To ensure that a demo runs successfully and a potential user doesn't end up with blank spaces or slow loading or missing images, it is necessary to find and preload all necessary images.
+To ensure that a demo runs successfully and a potential user doesn't end up with blank spaces or slow loading or missing images, it is necessary to preload all necessary images.
 It also helps to know the image dimensions beforehand so the browser can reserve screen space for them.
 The latter also allows creating hotspots or overlays that are sized by their image content.

-My initial approach to this is creating a JSON file which contains paths and sizes of all images relevant to the hotspots.
+My initial approach to this is creating a JSON file at build time which contains paths and sizes of all images relevant to the hotspots.
 This allows me to load the images as needed, gives me metadata ahead of their load and allows me to verify that the image files referenced in the hotspots do exist in case I need to detect spelling errors or wrongly named files.

-Even though using Ember.js on a daily basis, I rarely dig into the deeper plumbing behind the scenes of ember-cli and it's Broccoli asset pipeline.
+Even though using Ember.js on a daily basis, I rarely dig into the deeper plumbing behind the scenes of ember-cli and it's Broccoli build pipeline.
 This project allowed me to get a first introduction into the finer details.

 While it did look complex at first, Broccoli turned out to be approachable, as